Skip to main content

 The CSA briefing frames this as "minimum viable resilience."
 The goal is not to eliminate risk.
 It is to match the speed of the threat.

 MindFort is built for exactly this.
 Continuous testing, validated findings, automated patching, and always-on Red Team agents that learn your application over time.
-Start your first assessment in under an hour.
+Across MindFort deployments, teams typically see first results in under an hour.
+Start your first assessment .

 Sources: CSA CISO Community, SANS, OWASP, and [un]prompted, "The AI Vulnerability Storm: Building a Mythos-ready Security Program," April 14, 2026.
 VulnCheck, "State of Exploitation 2026," January 2026.